awanmbandi/realworld-cicd-pipeline-project/repository/runbook.md

             - Value: `Prod`
         - Agent configuration with AWS Systems Manager: `Now and schedule updates`
             - Basic Scheduler
-        - Deployment settings: Select `CodeDeployDefault.HalfAtATime`
+        - Deployment settings: Select `CodeDeployDefault.AllAtOnce`
+            - **NOTE:** CONFIRM THAT YOU SELECTED `CodeDeployDefault.AllAtOnce` IF Not, yours will break.
         - Load balancer: Uncheck the box to `Disable`
         - Click `Create deployment group`